A Sexplanation

 A Sexplanation is a 2021 American documentary film directed by and starring Alex Liu, a Chinese American independent filmmaker.
-Liu's film follows him traveling the United States and Canada to uncover what good sex education looks like.
-The film includes conversations with researchers and educators, including those at the Kinsey Institute, Planned Parenthood, and San Francisco Sex Information.
+The film, which explores issues concerning sexual stigma, shame, pleasure, and pride in the context of debates over comprehensive sex education, follows Liu as he travels the United States and Canada to interview researchers, therapists, educators, authors, political leaders, and activists, including those at the Kinsey Institute, Planned Parenthood, and San Francisco Sex Information.